awsdocs/amazon-detective-user-guide/doc_source/profile-panel-drilldown-overall-api-volume.md

 To display the activity details for the current scope time, choose **Display details for scope time**\.

-## Content of the activity details<a name="drilldown-api-volume-content"></a>
+## Content of the activity details \(users, roles, accounts, role sessions\)<a name="drilldown-api-volume-content"></a>

+For users, roles, accounts, and role sessions, the activity details contain the following information:
-Each tab provides information about the set of API calls that were issued during the selected time range\.
++ Each tab provides information about the set of API calls that were issued during the selected time range\.

-For each entry, the activity details show the number of successful and failed calls\.
++ For each entry, the activity details show the number of successful and failed calls\.
 The **Observed IP addresses** tab also shows the location of each IP address\.

 The activity details contain the following tabs:

 **Observed IP addresses**
 Initially displays the list of IP addresses used to issue API calls\.
 You can expand each IP address to display the list of API calls that were issued from that IP address\.
-You can then expand each API call to display the list of AKIDs that issued that API call from that IP address\.
+You can then expand each API call to display the list of access key identifiers \(AKIDs\) that issued that API call from that IP address\.

 ![\[View of the Observed IP addresses tab of the Overall API call volume panel, with an entry expanded to show the hierarchy of IP address, API calls, and AKIDs.\]](http://docs.aws.amazon.com/detective/latest/userguide/images/screen_profile_panel_drilldown_api_ipaddress.png)